Canon XSi vs Pentax K-3

 Studio photographers will appreciate that the Pentax K-3 (unlike the XSi) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the XSi and the K-3 have been discontinued, but can regularly be found used on eBay.
+Both the XSi and the K-3 have been discontinued, but can regularly be found used on ebay.
 The XSi was replaced by the Canon T1i, while the K-3 was followed by the Pentax K-3 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Pentax websites.
+Further information on the features and operation of the XSi and K-3 can be found, respectively, in the Canon XSi Manual (free pdf) or the online Pentax K-3 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon XSi or the Pentax K-3 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.